 If a person is allergic to latex, the use of condoms can induce an allergic reaction, which leads to itchiness in the vaginal area after sexual intercourse.

-However, not using protection increases the risk of developing vaginitis.
-The use of non-latex condoms is recommended in these patients.
+However, not using protection increases the risk of developing vaginitis, which is why people with a latex allergy are advised to use non-latex condoms.